-Lifetime mortgage ('LTM') loans amount to £1,717m (2019: £1,341m).
-They are valued using a discounted cash flow model by projecting best-estimate net asset proceeds and discounting using rates inferred from current LTM loan pricing.
-The inferred illiquidity premiums for the majority of the portfolio range between 100 and 350bps.
-This ensures the value of loans at outset is consistent with the purchase price of the loan and achieves consistency between new and in-force loans.
+Lifetime mortgage ('LTM') loans amount to £2,315m (2020: £1,717m).
+They are valued using a discounted cash flow model by projecting bestestimate net asset proceeds and discounting using rates inferred from current LTM loan pricing.
+The inferred illiquidity premiums for the majority of the portfolio range between 100 and 300bps and ensures the value of loans at outset is consistent with the purchase price of the loan and achieves consistency between new and in-force loans.
 The mortgages include a no negative equity guarantee ('NNEG') to borrowers.
 This ensures that if there is a shortfall between the sale proceeds of the house and the outstanding loan balance on redemption of the loan, the value of the loan will be reduced by this amount.
 The NNEG on loan redemption is valued as a series of put options, which the Company calculates using a variant of the Black-Scholes formula.
 Key assumptions in the valuation of lifetime mortgages include long-term property growth rates, property index volatility, voluntary early repayments and longevity assumptions.
-The valuation as at 31 December 2020 reflects a long-term property growth rate assumption of RPI + 0.5%, after allowing for the effects of dilapidation.
+The valuation as at 31 December 2021 reflects a long-term property growth rate assumption of RPI + 0.5%, after allowing for the effects of dilapidation.
 The values of the properties collateralising the LTM loans are updated from the date of the last property valuation to the valuation date by indexing using UK regional house price indices.

-Private credit loans (including commercial real estate loans) amount to £2,378m (2019: £2,263m).
-Their valuation is determined by discounted future cash flows which are based on the yield curve of the LGIM approved comparable bonds and the initial spread, both of which are agreed by IHS Markit who also provided independent monthly valuation of comparable bonds.
-Unobservable inputs that go into the determination of comparators include rating, sector, sub-sector, performance dynamics, financing structure and duration of investment.
+Private credit loans (including commercial real estate loans) amount to £3.150m (2020; £2.378m).
+Their valuation is determined by discounted future cash flows which are based on the yield curve of the LGIM ('Legal & General Investment Management Limited') approved comparable bonds and the initial spread, both of which are agreed by IHS Markit who also provided independent monthly valuation of comparable bonds.
+Unobservable inputs that go into the determination of comparators include: rating, sector, sub-sector, performance dynamics, financing structure and duration of investment.
+LGIM approved comparable bonds are a set of public bonds which are selected by LGIM Private Credit and agreed by the external valuation provider to be used as the benchmark of a particular investment.
 The initial spread is the calculated premium required to discount cash flows to par value/purchase price.

-Income strip assets valuation is outsourced to Knight Frank and CBRE who apply a yield to maturity to discounted future cash flows to derive valuations.
+The valuation of income strip assets is outsourced to Knight Frank and CBRE who apply a yield to maturity to discounted future cash flows to derive valuations.
 The overall valuation takes into account the property location, tenant details, tenure, rent, rental break terms, lease expiries and underlying residual value of the property.
-It is expected that the Company's property valuation as at 31 December 2020 would reflect similar equivalent yield ranges to Group between 2% and 7% and estimated rental values (ERV) between £10 and £337 per sq. ft.
+It is expected that the Company's property valuation as at 31 December 2021 would reflect similar equivalent yield ranges to Group between 1% and 9% and estimated rental values (ERV) between £10 and £338 per sq. ft.